Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 mount --make-slave /mnt/run
 ```

-Next, use the `chroot` command to access the mount point and verify that the new EFI System Partition has been properly created and that the system recognizes both ESPs:
+Next, use the `chroot` command to access the mount point and verify that the new ESP has been properly created and that the system recognizes both ESPs:

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # chroot /mnt